Support/FAQ for RC-Soar templates

 2024-10-06 | Custom sounds not playing in EdgeTX 2.10 |

-Using the templates with EdgeTX Companion 2.11
+Converting old templates to EdgeTX Companion 2.11

 How to deal with conversion warnings